aelshenawy01/aelshenawy01/README.md

 ### Hardware Engineer | AI / Machine Learning Engineer

-I'm a Mechatronics Engineering graduate from the **German University in Cairo (GUC)** with a strong interest in **Software Engineering, Artificial Intelligence, Machine Learning, Computer Vision, Robotics, and Embedded Systems**.
+I'm a Mechatronics Engineering graduate from the **German University in Cairo (GUC)** with a strong interest in **Artificial Intelligence, Machine Learning, Computer Vision, Robotics, and Embedded Systems**.

 I enjoy building intelligent systems that combine software, machine learning, perception, and real-world engineering.